OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Statically Analyzing Native Code

-Dalvik and ART both support the Java Native Interface (JNI), which defines defines a way for Java code to interact with native code written in C/C++.
+Dalvik and ART both support the Java Native Interface (JNI), which defines a way for Java code to interact with native code written in C/C++.
 Just like on other Linux-based operating systes, native code is packaged into ELF dynamic libraries ("*.so"), which are then loaded by the Android app during runtime using the <code>System.load</code> method.

 Android JNI functions consist of native code compiled into Linux ELF libraries.
 It's pretty much standard Linux fare.
 However, instead of relying on widely used C libraries such as glibc, Android binaries are built against a custom libc named Bionic <sup>[17]</sup>.
 Bionic adds support for important Android-specific services such as system properties and logging, and is not fully POSIX-compatible.